GoogleCloudPlatform/click-to-deploy/k8s/conjur/README.md

 ## Quick install with Google Cloud Marketplace

 Get up and running with a few clicks!
-To install this Keycloak app to a Google Kubernetes Engine cluster via Google Cloud Marketplace, follow the [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/conjur).
+To install this Conjur app to a Google Kubernetes Engine cluster via Google Cloud Marketplace, follow the [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/conjur).